benoitc/gunicorn/docs/source/settings.rst

 **Default:** ``{'X-FORWARDED-PROTOCOL': 'ssl', 'X-FORWARDED-PROTO': 'https', 'X-FORWARDED-SSL': 'on'}``

 A dictionary containing headers and values that the front-end proxy uses to indicate HTTPS requests.
-These tell Gunicorn to set ``wsgi.url_scheme`` to ``https``, so your application can tell that the request is secure.
+If the source IP is permitted by ``forwarded-allow-ips`` (below), *and* at least one request header matches a key-value pair listed in this dictionary, then Gunicorn will set ``wsgi.url_scheme`` to ``https``, so your application can tell that the request is secure.

+If the other headers listed in this dictionary are not present in the request, they will be ignored, but if the other headers are present and do not match the provided values, then the request will fail to parse.
+See the note below for more detailed examples of this behaviour.

 The dictionary should map upper-case header names to exact string values.
 The value comparisons are case-sensitive, unlike the header